yjia5/Enlace_Training_2024_summer/Task_4.md

 module load singularitypro
 singularity shell --bind /expanse/lustre/projects/csd877/YOUR_USER_NAME:/home/YOUR_USER_NAME/scratch /cm/shared/apps/containers/singularity/anaconda/anaconda3.sif
 ```
 After running this, you are at your home directory, which is the default one for singularity container.
-The above command has link your `project` directory to your `scratch` folder we created under the home directory.
+The above command has linked your `project` directory to your `scratch` folder we created under the home directory.
 To go to the `project` directory,
 ```
 cd scratch
 ```